Omega0x013/loadingbar.ts/README.md

     number // NumberStyle
   ),
-  max, // Total number of tasks to be completed dynamic, // true: dynamically size the bar the screen reset, // Don't use ESC[F to overwrite the previous bar cols // Width of the screen - when not using dynamic set this )
+  max, // Total number of tasks to be completed reset, // Don't use ESC[F to overwrite the previous bar cols // Width of the screen - don't set or set to -1 for a dynamically sized bar )
 ```